dev1508/django-asgi-websocket-service/docs/TUTORIAL.md

 1. Disconnect all the connections for 120 seconds.
 2. Then navigate to the Alerts section in Prometheus UI.
-3Prometheus will show the alert in FIRING state under the Alerts tab, indicating it was triggered due to no active connections.
+3. Prometheus will show the alert in FIRING state under the Alerts tab, indicating it was triggered due to no active connections.

 ---